-On December 6, 1996, we acquired all of the issued and outstanding shares of capital stock of Structured Biologicals Inc. We accounted for this transaction under the purchase method of accounting.
-The relationship between Structured Biologicals and the University of California prior to our acquisition of Structured Biologicals, was one in which Structured Biologicals funded research work in a laboratory of the University of California.
-Such research work became the basis of our License Agreement with the University of California that was signed in June 1997.
-In connection with our acquisition of Structured Biologicals, BioSante acquired the rights to negotiate with the Regents of the University of California for licenses of specific technologies and products relating to investigative research that Structured Biologicals had funded at the University of California.
-This research became the basis of our license agreement with the University of California.
-At the time of our acquisition of Structured Biologicals, the technologies and products had not yet been approved for human clinical research.
-The value ascribed to these rights, based on an independent evaluation, was \$5,377,000.
+In connection with the acquisition of SBI, accounted for under the purchase method, BioSante acquired the rights to negotiate with the Regents of the University of California for licenses of specific technologies and products.
+The specific technologies and products relate to investigative research funded by SBI.
+At the time of acquisition, the technologies and products had not yet been approved for human clinical research.
+The value ascribed to the rights, based on an independent evaluation, was \$5,377,000.
 This amount was immediately expensed as the technologies and products did not have their technological feasibility established and had no identified future alternative use.

-As of the date of our acquisition, the technology related to the development of products for six indications [i.e. applications of the technology].
-We determined the value of the in process research and development related to the acquired rights based on an independent valuation using discounted cash flows.
+As of the date of acquisition, the technology related to the development of products for six indications [i.e. applications of the technology.].
+BioSante determined the value of the in process research and development related to the acquired rights based on an independent valuation using discounted cash flows.
+Principal assumptions used in the valuation were as follows: